icub-tech-iit/documentation/docs/icub_firmware/firmwareupdater/firmwareupdater.md

 - Click on `Discover`
 - Select the board by checking its checkbox
 - Click on `Force ETH Maintenance`
+- Select the board by checking its checkbox
 - Click on `Upload Application` and browse to the correct binary application file (official FW binaries are located at https://github.com/robotology/icub-firmware-build)
-- Click on `Set Def Boot eApplication` (this will jump to the app after the 5sec in `eLoader`)
+- Click on `Set Def Boot eApplication`

 **TBD inserire img per upload**

-#### Change board IP address
-This allow you to change the IP address of the board.

-- In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
-- Select the `ETH` driver in the devices list
-- Click on `Discover`
-- Select the board by checking its checkbox
-- Click on `Force ETH Maintenance`
-- Click on `Change IP Address` and insert the wanted new IP address in the dialog box.

-**TBD inserire img per change IP**

 #### Update of the eLoader
 This allow you to update the eLoader.